 *This course may incur additional costs associated with any field trips, placements or work experience, study abroad opportunities or any other opportunity (whether required or optional), which could include (but is not limited to) travel, accommodation, activities and visas.

 Guardian University Guide 2020

-Year One contains a series of modules introducing you to the core learning required in social work education.
-The suite of learning will explore baseline concepts and skills development in preparation for assessed practice in Year 2, including an innovative new module exploring emotions in social work.
+Year one contains a series of modules introducing you to the core learning required in social work education.
+You will explore baseline concepts and skills development in preparation for assessed practice in Year 2, including an innovative new module exploring emotions in social work.
+All modules are mandatory.

 Introduction to Social Work

 Communication and Relationship Building Skills in Social Work

 Understanding Emotion in Social Work

 Using Theories and Methods in Social Work Practiceial Work

 The second year designed to develop your knowledge, skills and behaviour, marked by the first practice placement.
 There follows a trajectory of academic study, focusing on applied work.
 All modules are mandatory.